go-goyave/goyave/v6_CHANGELOG.md

     - added Gorm settings: FullSaveAssociations, PrepareStmtMaxSize, PrepareStmtTTL, IgnoreRelationshipsWhenMigrating, QueryFields, CreateBatchSize, TranslateError, PropagateUnscoped
     - server options now take a *config.Base
     - testutil.Server lets you choose source and config type
+    - section and field names are now in PascalCase
 - slog:
   - global default logger
   - context integration.
 The logger is now stored and distributed through the context.
 The logger is added to the server's base context